bbauska/UC-Davis-JS-Basics/readme.md

 call it.

 This is an immediately invoked function as well.
 If I do that, and then come over here and test it.
-You\'ll see it runs just fine and it does everything it needs to do.
+You&apos;ll see it runs just fine and it does everything it needs to do.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->